 Accounting Pronouncements

-Accounting Pronouncements Adopted in Fiscal Year 2026
+Pronouncements Adopted in Fiscal Year 2023

-Accounting Pronouncements Adopted in Fiscal Year 2025
+Pronouncements Adopted in Fiscal Year 2025

 In November 2023, the FASB issued Accounting Standards Update No. 2023-07, “Segment Reporting (Topic 280) - Improvements to Reportable Segment Disclosure” (“ASU 2023-0”).
 ASU 2023-07 requires additional disclosures about profitability measures utilized by the chief operating decision maker and significant segment expenses.
 ASU 2023-07 also requires all annual disclosures regarding profit or loss and assets to be included in interim disclosures.
 The Company adopted ASU 2023-07 in fiscal year 2025, incorporating additional disclosures in Note 16 for significant segment expenses, including cost of goods sold, selling, general and administrative expenses, and allocated corporate overhead.